blackfireio/player/README.rst

 Scraping Values
 ---------------

-When crawling an HTTP application you can extract values from HTTP responses:
+When crawling an HTTP application, you can extract values from HTTP responses:

 .. code-block:: blackfire